-No-Shave November and Movember were a blast, but they’re both over, which means it’s time for millions of hairy gentlemen to shave.
-If you want to keep your beard or mustache, do, by all means; but if you want to excavate your pre-November face, then you might as well do it goddamn right.
+Have you been rocking a hair coat on your face all winter?
+With warmer weather in the forecast, you may want to consider shedding a layer.
+Even if you are content with your current lifestyle or you feel your look is on-point, consider that active change is almost always a positive thing.
+If you want to keep your beard or mustache, do, by all means; but if you want to shed a layer for spring, then you might as well do it goddamn right.
 A good shaving brush, though not an essential shaving tool, is an excellent bathroom companion.
 For your consideration, we’ve put together a list of high-quality shaving brushes we’ve found.

 How to Use a Shaving Brush